 The Klein Project is an IMU/ICMI project that began in 2008, with the aim of producing mathematics resources for secondary teachers on contemporary mathematics.
-It was inspired by Felix Klein’s book Elementary Mathematics from an Advanced Standpoint, first published 100 years earlier.
+It was inspired by Felix Klein’s book Elementary Mathematics from a Higher Standpoint, first published 100 years earlier.
 It is intended as a stimulus for mathematics teachers, so to help them to make connections between the mathematics they teach, or can be asked to teach, and the field of mathematics, while taking into account the evolution of this field over the last century.
-A Design Group of 8 people was established, and plans formed to produce “vignettes”.
+A Design Group was established, and plans formed to produce “vignettes”.
 A vignette is a short, readable piece on a topic of contemporary mathematics.
-At its meeting in Hamburg in 2016, the Klein group changed its coordinator from Bill Barton (New Zealand) to Hans-Georg Weigand (Germany).
-It also decided to abandon the original task of writing a Klein Project book, and just focus on the blog and/or webpage.

-The project is was managed 2008-2016 by an international Design Team consisting of seven members:
+The project is managed by an international Design Team consisting of six members:

 - Michèle Artigue, Université Paris Diderot, France